'Europe's Moment': EU lays out costly rescue for squabbling bloc

 But fiscally conservative northern countries have resisted pressure from a “Club Med” group to take on mutual debt to protect the EU’s single market of 450 million people from being splintered by divergent economic growth and wealth levels.

+Austria, one of the “frugal four” that have argued against grants, described the plan as a starting point for negotiations.

+“There are countries that must pay, like the Netherlands, the Swedes, the Danes and us.
+We therefore, out of responsibility to our taxpayers, say clearly that we are in favour of loans,” said Austrian Chancellor Sebastian Kurz.

-The grants are needed because Italy, Spain, Greece, France and Portugal already have high debt and rely heavily on tourism, hit hard by the pandemic.
+Others say grants are needed because Italy, Spain, Greece, France and Portugal already have high debt and rely heavily on tourism, which has been mauled by the crisis.

 The euro rose as von der Leyen detailed the plan — “Europe’s Moment: Repair and Prepare for the Next Generation”.